jesta88/marrow/README.md

 ```
                 ┌──────────── shared core (C, SoA SIMD, no alloc) ────────────┐
-  .mrw blob ──► │ skeleton │ clip decode │ sample │ blend/additive/mask │ IK │ │
+  .mrw blob ──► │ skeleton │ clip decode │ sample │ blend/additive/mask │ IK  │
                 └──────────────┬──────────────────────────────────┬───────────┘
                                │                                  │ (offline tool only)
                    Tier A: CPU runtime pose           Tier B: baked per-bone palettes
-                   full control — blend trees,         fixed clip set, fixed rate,
+                   full control: blend trees,         fixed clip set, fixed rate,
                    IK, partial blends, root motion    ≤2-clip cross-fade in shader
                                │                                  │
                                ▼                                  ▼
                   canonical 3×4 skinning palette  ⇄  shader decode (same layout)
 ```

-- **Tier A (CPU runtime)** samples clips, blends/masks/adds poses, solves IK, runs the hierarchy, and writes the skinning palette — full per-frame control, engine-driven.
-This is the marrow runtime library.
+- **Tier A (CPU runtime)** samples clips, blends/masks/adds poses, solves IK, runs the hierarchy, and writes the skinning palette.
 - **Tier B (baked GPU crowd tier)** bakes a fixed clip set offline into per-bone `Q+T+scale` textures whose memory scales with `bones × frames`, not vertices.
 The runtime *consumes and validates* the baked blob; a reference vertex shader decodes it on the GPU.

-**The honest relationship:** Tier B is **exact at baked frames** (within half-float quantization) and **approximate between them** — it interpolates already-composed transforms (chord, not arc), so it is a frozen cache of discrete Tier A palettes with approximate temporal interpolation.
-It is right for distant crowds; promote to Tier A when exact local-space blending matters (near camera, gameplay-critical). marrow never grows GPU hierarchy evaluation, masks, IK, or runtime graphs — that's the guardrail.
+Tier B is **exact at baked frames** (within half-float quantization) and **approximate between them**.
+It interpolates already-composed transforms (chord, not arc), so it is a frozen cache of discrete Tier A palettes with approximate temporal interpolation.
+It is right for distant crowds; promote to Tier A when exact local-space blending matters (near camera, gameplay-critical).

 ---

 ## Quick start

 marrow builds with CMake (+ Ninja recommended).
-The runtime itself is just the C sources under `src/` plus `marrow.h` — it has no third-party dependencies and can be dropped straight into an existing build.
+The runtime itself is just the C sources under `src/` plus `marrow.h`.
+It has no third-party dependencies and can be dropped straight into an existing build.

 ### Build & test